State management with Datascript

 ,,,

-(defn route-click [e conn routes]
+(defn route-click [e system]

 (let [href (find-target-href e)]

-(when-let [location (router/url->location routes href)]
+(when-let [location (router/url->location (:routes system) href)]

 (.preventDefault e)